yasuohasegawa/SimpleVoxel/README.md

 Temporarily I've added 512x512 texture but you can edit whatever you want.
 If you want "NxN" block texture, you have to adjust texture and "TexUnit" variable at "Voxel.cs".
-"TexUnit" variable is equal to "(how many block texture you want) / 1".
+"TexUnit" variable is equal to "1/(how many block texture you want)".

 ## In this sample:
 In Voxel scene, you'll see how you can manage and control blocks.<br>